mugenmelon/mugenmelon.github.io/_posts/2025-08-04-improving-program-flow.md

 ```

 We keep trying each owner actor in order of occurrence until one succeeds to apply its damage.
-This gives you valuable fallback semantics (if first one doesn't work then try second one, if second one doesn't work try third one...) but the snippet does not make this obvious.
+This gives us valuable fallback semantics (if first one doesn't work then try second one, if second one doesn't work try third one...) but the function body does not make this obvious.
 In my project I opted to provide the following utility for these cases:

 ```cs